a-gambhir/DiscordBot/README.md

 # Planned Features(List will be updated over time)<br />
 -Hide bot token - DONE<br />
--Ban/Kick/Mute/Purge work only for users with admin permissions on server<br />
+-Ban/Kick/Mute/Purge work only for users with admin permissions on server-DONE<br />
 -Improved help command that returns a list in an embedded message-DONE<br />
 -Create a custom welcome message for new members-Once user adds a role, then welcome them in the general channel<br />
--Allow admins to control what roles users can add(to prevent any user from adding admin/other roles they shouldnt have)<br />
+-Cannot see other channels until a role is added(for new members)-DONE<br />
--Cannot see other channels until a role is added(for new members)<br />
+-Add role reactions(react with a certain emote to get the role)-DONE<br />
--Add role reactions(react with a certain emote to get the role)<br />
+-Implement audit log functionality<br />
 -Support for custom commands<br />